Name and contact details of the responsible person

-Statistical studies show that the use of media and the information behavior of citizens is changing.
-More and more, providers on the Internet, especially social media platforms, are being used for information.
-One of the goals of the district's public relations work is to reach as many groups of the population as possible and to inform them within the scope of its constitutional mandate.
+Statistical studies show that the use of media and the information behaviour of citizens is changing.
+More and more, providers on the internet, especially social media platforms, are being used for information.
+One of the aims of the district's public relations work is to reach as many groups of the population as possible and to inform them within the framework of its constitutional mandate.

 The district uses Facebook alongside other information channels.
-This gives citizens the opportunity to find out about the federal government's work and make contact in different places, but always with the same quality.
-You can find more information about our services at www.landkreis-waldeck-frankenberg.de , among other places.
+Citizens thus have the opportunity to find out about the work of the federal government and make contact in different places, but always with the same quality.
+You can find more information about our services at www.landkreis-waldeck-frankenberg.de .

 Processing of personal data by Facebook

-When visiting this Facebook page, Facebook collects, among other things, your IP address and other information that is present in the form of cookies on the user's PC.
-This information is used to provide the district, as operator of the Facebook pages, with anonymized statistical information about the use of the Facebook page.
-Facebook provides more detailed information on this at the following link: http://de-de.facebook.com/help/pages/insights
+When visiting this Facebook page, Facebook collects, among other things, your IP address as well as other information that is available in the form of cookies on the user's PC.
+This information is used to provide the district, as the operator of the Facebook pages, with anonymised statistical information about the use of the Facebook page.
+More detailed information on this is provided by Facebook under the following link: http://de-de.facebook.com/help/pages/insights

 The data collected about you in this context is processed by Facebook Ltd. and may be transferred to countries outside the European Union.
 Facebook describes what information it receives and how it is used in its data usage guidelines.
-There you will also find information on how to contact Facebook and on the settings options for advertisements.
+There you will also find information on how to contact Facebook and on the settings for advertisements.
 The data usage guidelines are available at the following link: http://de-de.facebook.com/about/privacy.
-Facebook's complete data policies can be found here: https://de-de.facebook.com/full_data_use_policy
+The complete Facebook data guidelines can be found here: https://de-de.facebook.com/full_data_use_policy

-When a Facebook page is accessed, the IP address assigned to the user's terminal device is transmitted to Facebook.
-According to Facebook, this IP address is anonymized.
+When a Facebook page is accessed, the IP address assigned to the user's end device is transmitted to Facebook.
+According to Facebook, this IP address is anonymised.
 Facebook also stores information about the end devices of its users (e.g. as part of the "login notification" function); this may enable Facebook to assign IP addresses to individual users.

-If users are currently logged in to Facebook, a cookie with your Facebook ID is stored on their end device.
+If users are currently logged in to Facebook, a cookie with your Facebook ID is placed on their end device.
 This enables Facebook to track that users have visited this page and how users have used it.
 This also applies to all other Facebook pages.
-Facebook buttons embedded in websites enable Facebook to record visits by users to these website pages and to assign them to the user's Facebook profile.
+Facebook buttons integrated into websites enable Facebook to record visits by users to these websites and to assign them to the Facebook profile of the user.
 This data can be used to offer content or advertising tailored to users.

-If you want to avoid this, you should log out of Facebook or deactivate the "stay logged in" function, delete the cookies on the user's device, and close and restart the browser.
-In this way, Facebook information that can be used to directly identify users will be deleted.
-This makes it possible to use the Facebook fan page without revealing the user's Facebook ID.
-When users access interactive features of the page (like, comment, share, message, etc.), a Facebook login screen appears.
-After logging in, users are once again recognizable to Facebook as users.
-Information on how to manage or delete existing information about users is available on the following Facebook support pages: https://de-de.facebook.com/about/privacy#
+Those who wish to avoid this should log out of Facebook or deactivate the "stay logged in" function, delete the cookies present on the user's device and close and restart the browser.
+In this way, Facebook information that can directly identify users is deleted.
+This allows users to use the Facebook fan page without revealing their Facebook ID.
+When users access interactive functions of the page (like, comment, share, message, etc.), a Facebook login screen appears.
+After logging in, users are again recognisable to Facebook as users.
+Information on how to manage or delete information about users can be found on the following Facebook support pages: https://de-de.facebook.com/about/privacy#

 According to its own information, Facebook stores data until it is no longer needed to provide the services and Facebook products or until the user's respective account is deleted, whichever comes first.
-This depends on the circumstances of the individual case, in particular the type of data, why it is collected and processed, and the relevant legal or operational storage needs.
+This will depend on the circumstances of the individual case, in particular the nature of the data, why it is being collected and processed, and relevant legal or operational storage needs.
 More information on data storage is available at https://de-de.facebook.com/about/privacy.

 Facebook processes a number of personal data of page visitors in its so-called page insights for its own purposes.
 The processing takes place regardless of whether page visitors are registered with Facebook or not and whether page visitors are members of the Facebook network.
 Users who access the Facebook pages without being registered or logged in to Facebook also have the option of influencing the scope of data processing by means of a cookie banner set by Facebook.
-You can find more information about Facebook's cookies at: https://www.facebook.com/policies/cookies/
+More information on Facebook cookies can be found at: https://www.facebook.com/policies/cookies/

-Page Insights are aggregate statistics created based on certain "events" logged by Facebook servers when people interact with Pages and their associated content.
-Page operators themselves do not have access to the personal data processed as part of "events," only the aggregated, anonymized page insights.
+Page insights are aggregate statistics generated from specific "events" that are logged by Facebook servers when people interact with pages and the content associated with them.
+Page operators themselves do not have access to the personal data processed as part of "events", but only to the aggregated, anonymised page insights.
 You can find more information at: https://www.facebook.com/legal/terms/page_controller_addendum

 Rights of the data subject

-If personal data of users are processed, they have the right of access, rectification, objection, portability and deletion of the data in accordance with the EU General Data Protection Regulation.
-Facebook Ireland has undertaken, pursuant to the Page Insights Supplement, to respond to requests from data subjects in accordance with Facebook's obligations under the Page Insights Supplement (Available at https://www.facebook.com/legal/terms/page_controller_addendum).
+Where personal data of users is processed, they have the right of access, rectification, opposition, portability and deletion of the data in accordance with the EU General Data Protection Regulation.
+Facebook Ireland has committed under the Page Insights Supplement to respond to data subject requests in accordance with Facebook's obligations under the Page Insights Supplement (available at https://www.facebook.com/legal/terms/page_controller_addendum).

-Requests from users regarding data processing when visiting a Facebook fan page are forwarded by us to Facebook in accordance with the Insights page supplement.
+We forward users' requests for data processing when visiting a Facebook fan page to Facebook in accordance with the Insights Page Supplement.
 Users can find out more about their data protection rights at the following link: https://de-de.facebook.com/about/privacy

 Alternative unconditional access to information